poptcorn/poptcorn.github.io/_site/pages/post4.md

 </p>

+f here is the frequency of the words in each description.
 This should hopefully help to find completely unrelated movies which share high-information descriptors, for example the words "planet" and "laser" are both used in the unconnected films:

 Howard the Duck (1986) | Plan 9 (2015)
 ![howard the duck](../assets/post4/howardtheduck.jpg) | ![plan 9](../assets/post4/plan9.jpg)